Facebook aims for more transparency with video ad data

 Facebook also said on Wednesday it is in the process of forming what it called a 'Measurement Council,' which will include measurement experts from clients and ad agencies.

-One of Facebook's prominent advertisers, Swiss food and drink company Nestle SA (NESN.S), is already on board, Everson said, and the council should be up and running by early 2017.
+One of Facebook's prominent advertisers, Swiss food and drink company Nestle SA, is already on board, Everson said, and the council should be up and running by early 2017.